-If the settlor's entire \$1 million exemption is not allocated by the due date (including extensions) of the settlor's estate tax return, the exemption is automatically allocated to all of the settlor's generation-skipping transfers.
-For details, see section 2632(c).
+If the settlor's entire GST exemption is not allocated by the due date (including extensions) of the settlor's estate tax return, the exemption is automatically allocated to the settlor's generationskipping transfers under the rules of section 2632(c).

 Denominator.
-Valuation of Trust Assets.-In general, for an inter vivos transfer you should use the gift tax value in the denominator of the applicable fraction as long as the allocation of the \$1 million exemption was made on a timely filed gift tax return or was deemed made under section 2632(b)(1).
+Valuation of trust assets.
+In general, for an inter vivos transfer you should use the gift tax value in the denominator of the applicable fraction as long as the allocation of the GST exemption was made on a timely filed gift tax return or was deemed made under section 2632(b)(1).

 If the allocation of the exemption to an inter vivos transfer is not made on a timely filed gift tax return and is not deemed made under section 2632(b)(1), the value for purposes of the applicable fraction is the value of the property transferred at the time the allocation under section 2632(a) is filed with the IRS.
 The value of a testamentary transfer is generally the estate tax value.